Start9Labs/documentation/source/user-manuals/embassyos/embassy-config.rst

 **************
-Embassy Config
+Config Options
 **************

-``Embassy > Configure``
+Click ``config``.
 Here you can set custom configurations for your Embassy.
 Currently, changing the ``Device Name`` is the only option.

 .. figure:: /_static/images/embassy_config.png
   :width: 90%